 - Remote management

-A remote access option can simplify network maintenance of many devices by eliminating the need to physically access the device.
+A remote access option can simplify network maintenance of many devices by eliminating the need to physically access the device for firmware upgrades or configuration.

 The most suitable device for this scenario is Puli (GL-XE300) - A cellular router that supports Wi-Fi and optional Bluetooth protocols.
 The device offers a 300Mbps (2.4GHz) Wi-Fi speed, cellular CAT4/CAT6, an optional Bluetooth module, and two internal antennas for long range connectivity and improved wall penetration capabilities.

-Puli runs on open source OpenWrt operating system; it comes with our user-friendly Imagebuilder application for an easy customization of firmware packages.
+SONOS is looking to tailor the device's firmware to be compatible with their network servers and configure bridge network with their sound systems, in which Puli is a perfect option because it runs on open source OpenWrt operating system; it comes with our user-friendly Imagebuilder application for an easy customization of firmware packages.

 Puli is pre-installed with OpenVPN and WireGuard® supporting 30+ VPN services, it automatically encrypts traffic to the store's server, guest internet traffic, and bridge network traffic before passing to internet service providers.
 The network runs on the latest version of Internet Protocol IPv6, and it also supports Cloudflare DNS over TLS security protocol, ensuring a secure network.